danielkhan/addressbook-backend/README.md

-This exists purely for demonstation- and training-purposes.
+This exists purely for demonstration- and training-purposes.

 # Installation